• Home /

 • Choose Get Payroll Updates.

-• To get the most recent version of the tax table: – Click on Download Entire Update. – Select Update.
-When the download is complete, an informational window will appear.
+• To get the most recent version of the tax table, click on Download Entire Update, and choose Update.
+When the download is complete, you will see an informational window.

-Let’s refreshing paycheck data to recognize updated tax tables or employee setup changes by reverting your paychecks in QuickBooks Desktop:
+Let’s refresh paycheck data to recognize updated tax tables or employee setup changes by reverting your paychecks in QuickBooks Desktop:

 • Navigate to Employees at the top.